Hojoon Owen Lee – Instrument Advisor

 Through diligent effort and excellent customer service, Owen built strong relationships with many well-known violin shop owners across the country.
 When they talked about the violin business and meeting customer expectations, one problem kept coming up: the inability to improve on the instruments provided by third parties.

-After his apprenticeship with Hargrave who was pupil of Rene Morel New York and judge of International Violin making competition (VSA), Owen continued and intensified his study of old Italian and old fine violins.
+After his apprenticeship with Hargrave, a pupil of Rene Morel and former judge of the VSA competition, Owen continued and intensified his study of old Italian and fine violins.
 In addition, today he uses his experience and expertise to provide accurate and informative appraisals on customers’ instruments.
 Owen regularly visits Europe to look for hidden gems and the highest quality antique instruments and bows from all over Europe.

 Owen is constantly searching for the best sounding instruments for his customers.
-Because he has been tracking the string instrument market for a number of years and works with many dealers across the country, Owen can give accurate advice to customers and investors, including forecasting the potential return on investment any instrument might have.
+Because he has been following the string instrument market for a number of years and working with many dealers across the country, Owen can give accurate advice to customers and investors, including forecasting the potential return on an investment an instrument may have.

-Owen’s background as a violinmaker, his passion for these instruments, and his experience have lead him great opportunity to inspect and examine some of the best instruments from the likes of Antonio Stradivari, Guarneri Del Gesu, J.B Vuillaum, the Gagliano families, and many more.
-He is able to give accurate advice and appraisals to his customers confidently.
+Owen’s background as a violinmaker, his passion for these instruments, and his experience have led him to great opportunities to examine some of the best instruments from the likes of Antonio Stradivari, Guarneri Del Gesu, J.B Vuillaum, the Gagliano families, and many more.

-After long partnership and training with renowned French appraisers (Mr. Jean-Francois Raffin, Sylvan Bigot, Yannick Le Canu for French bows and Jean-Jacques Rampal, Jonathan Marolle for fine instruments), Owen Lee and LAVS are proud to announce they will be hosting an event in every January with these experts.
+Celebrating partnership and training with renowned French appraisers (Mr. Jean-Francois Raffin, Sylvan Bigot, Yannick Le Canu for French bows and Jean-Jacques Rampal, Jonathan Marolle for fine instruments), Owen Lee and LAVS are proud to host an annual event every January with these experts.